annitziak/CodeMe/README.md

 # CodeMe

 This project was done as part of the course "Text Technologies for DS" in the University of Edinburgh.
 The core objective was to build a retrieval system designed to help developers efficiently find relevant code snippets and discussions.
 Built on a version of the Stack Overflow dump, the system indexes millions of questions, answers, and code snippets, ensuring comprehensive coverage of real-world programming queries for users.
 Utilizing efficient, scalable and storage-efficient indexing techniques, domain-specific preprocessing techniques and various advanced retrieval and reranking methods the system enables fast and accurate code searches.
 It incorporates a modern backend powered by Flask for efficient query processing and ranking and has an intuitive userinterface, offering interactive features such as filtering.
-The link for the search engine can be provided upon request to @annitziak
+The link for the search engine can be provided upon request.